Alexander1022/Darwin/README.md

 The current recommended way to install Darwin is from source.

 The aim is to be a fully working Python package.

+## License

+This project is licensed under the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.
+You are free to share, copy, and adapt the material as long as you give appropriate credit, but it cannot be used for commercial purposes.